 Making a Book With David, photopolymer etching

-Sometimes All It Takes is a Word, painted paper
+Sometimes All It Takes is a Word, painted paper with stamped words.

 Stages, felt book